paulkarpenko/us-code-ui/uscode/title-10-armed-forces/chapter-1007-administration-of-reserve-components.md

   https://uscode.house.gov/view.xhtml?req=granuleid:USC-prelim-title10&num=0&edition=prelim
 ---
 <a id="section-10201"></a>
 ## § 10201.
-Assistant Secretary of Defense for Reserve Affairs
+Assistant Secretary of Defense for Manpower and Reserve Affairs

-As provided in [section 138(b)(2) of this title](https://uscode.house.gov/view.xhtml?req=granuleid:USC-prelim-title10-section138/b/2&num=0&edition=prelim), the official in the Department of Defense with responsibility for overall supervision of reserve component affairs of the Department of Defense is the Assistant Secretary of Defense for Reserve Affairs.
+As provided in [section 138(b)(2) of this title](https://uscode.house.gov/view.xhtml?req=granuleid:USC-prelim-title10-section138/b/2&num=0&edition=prelim), the official in the Department of Defense with responsibility for overall supervision of reserve affairs of the Department of Defense is the Assistant Secretary of Defense for Manpower and Reserve Affairs.

 ### Statutory Notes

 #### Amendments
+2014—Pub.
+L. 113–291 amended section generally.
+Prior to amendment, text read as follows: “As provided in [section 138(b)(2) of this title](https://uscode.house.gov/view.xhtml?req=granuleid:USC-prelim-title10-section138/b/2&num=0&edition=prelim), the official in the Department of Defense with responsibility for overall supervision of reserve component affairs of the Department of Defense is the Assistant Secretary of Defense for Reserve Affairs.”

 1996—Pub.
 L. 104–106, § 903(a), (f)(4), which directed that this section be amended, eff.
 Jan.
 31, 1997, to read “The official in the Department of Defense with responsibility for overall supervision of reserve component affairs of the Department of Defense is the official designated by the Secretary of Defense to have that responsibility.”, was repealed by Pub.
 L. 104–201.

 #### Effective Date